Why is eating in the building an issue?

 The Building

-Generically we are told to assemble together (I Corinthians 5:4, 11:18, 20, 33).
+Generically, we are told to assemble together (I Corinthians 5:4, 11:18, 20, 33).
 The fact that we are told to assemble by necessity means that there must be a place.
 We are not told much about where the early disciples met.
 We have examples of them meeting in the temple (Acts 2:46), in synagogues (Acts 13:5), outside by a river (Acts 16:13), in upper rooms (Acts 20:8), and in people's houses (Romans 16:5).
 When Paul asked the question in I Corinthians 11:17-22, "Don't you have homes to eat and drink in?", he implies that the church in Corinth was meeting in a building that was not a home.
-That building could have been rented, donated, rent-free or owned -- we don't know and have no way of knowing.
-There is no indication that I can find that they ever built and financed their own buildings, but seeing how they freely used the Jewish buildings for the same purpose (the synagogues), they obviously displayed no moral objections over the use of buildings that were dedicated to the study of God.
+That building could have been rented, donated, rent-free, or owned -- we don't know and have no way of knowing.
+There is no indication that I can find that they ever built and financed their own buildings.
+Still, seeing how they freely used the Jewish buildings for the same purpose (the synagogues), they obviously displayed no moral objections over the use of buildings dedicated to the study of God.
 Jesus also taught in the synagogues (Matthew 4:23 and 9:35, Luke 4:44) and never once complained of unauthorized spending on frivolous buildings.
 However, Jesus did talk about the abuse of such places of study.

 "So when you give to the needy, do not announce it with trumpets, as the hypocrites do in the synagogues and on the streets, to be honored by men.
 I tell you the truth, they have received their reward in full" (Matthew 6:2).